studentkittens/lncs-pandoc/paper.md

 ![Container example with two containers](docker-containers.png)

 The [container example](Container example with two containers) (Source:
-@src_docker_overview) below shows the layers used in docker.
+@src_docker_overview) below shows the layers used in ``Docker``.
 Two containers (Debian and BusyBox) are shown that both run on the same kernel and have a different level of versioned commits.

 The biggest difference to other commonly used techniques is that all applications run on the same operating system, which means on the same kernel, but with a different userspace.
-This allows the sandboxed application to directly access the hardware over a thin layer of linux kernel techniques.
+This allows the sandboxed application to directly access the hardware over a thin layer of Linux kernel techniques.
 This lies contrast to true hardware virtualization where a whole new kernel is started on emulated hardware.
 This is called operating system level virtualization @barham2003xen.

-This thin layer is ``cgroups``.
+The layer between kernel and userspace is ``cgroups``.
 It allows the grouping of processes and creating the already mentioned namespaces for them.
 Additionally it is possible to configure the ressources that a group of processes may use in a fine-grained way.
-All processes in a docker container run in such a process group, therefore every container can be configured in the same way.
+All processes in a ``Docker`` container run in such a process group, therefore every container can be configured in the same way.

 Since ``Docker`` containers are versioned, containers need a way to write their changes into a staging area, so the original container is not modified until the